-Aaron Campbell joined the Lewis & Clark Track and Field staff in the fall of 2016, making the 2016-17 season his first for the Pioneers.
+Aaron Campbell joined the Lewis & Clark track and field staff in the fall of 2016, making the 2018-19 season his third for the Pioneers.
+He was named interim head coach in Mar.
+2019.

 A coach with a record of growing successful programs, Campbell starts with Lewis & Clark after four seasons with Emory University, where in 2015-16, the women's track and field team was ranked top-25 nationally.
 At the peak of his time as an assistant coach there, Emory was ranked as high as fifth in the nation.
 Academically, Emory succeeded with Campbell as a member of the staff, the women and men achieved grade-point averages of 3.55 and 3.41, respectively, over the 2015-16 season.